VirajThakur03/Speech-Emotion-Recognition-/README.md

 Email: virajthakur987.vt@gmail.com

-GitHub: @yourusername
+GitHub: @VirajThakur03

 📜 License
-This project is licensed under the MIT License.
-See the LICENSE file for details.
+This project is for educational purposes only.